aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/31-creating-eks-cluster/index.en.md

 ---
-title: "Creating the EKS Cluster"
+title: 'Creating the EKS Cluster'
 weight: 31
 ---

 In the following module, you will complete the outcomes listed below:

 1. Access and Configure an AWS Cloud9 IDE
-   * AWS Cloud9 is cloud-based integrated development environment (IDE) that lets you write, run, and debug code all within the browser.
+   - AWS Cloud9 is cloud-based integrated development environment (IDE) that lets you write, run, and debug code, all within the browser.
 2. Create a 3 node Amazon EKS Cluster with a provided cluster config.

 ---

 ## Step 1: Access the Cloud9 IDE

 Let's start by accessing the Cloud9 IDE.

 If you are at an event using Workshp Studio, navigate to the AWS Console by clicking **Open AWS console** on the left nav bar of the workshop page.

 ![workshop-studio-console](/static/images/content/cloud9/access-console.png)